abhay-1227/pbl_project/readme.md

 LocalStorage API: For persisting user data and history client-side.
 Dynamic rendering of food logs and yoga grids.

-📸 Screenshots
-(Replace the placeholder links below with your actual screenshots after uploading them to your repository) Home Dashboard
-Nutrition Tracker

-Yoga Library
-Mobile View

 🚀 How to Run
 Since this is a client-side application, no server installation (Node.js, Python, etc.) is required.
 Clone the Repository